Sanix-Darker/sanixdk.xyz/content/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.md

 #### THE PORTABILITY QUESTION

-This entire parser is a love letter to x86-64 with AVX-512.
+This parser is married to x86-64 with AVX-512.
 For ARM processors, we'd need to rewrite using NEON:

 ```c
 #ifdef __x86_64__